 Owners overwhelmingly love the Stargazer for its machined-smooth, nearly nonstick cooking surface and its long handle that stays cooler and gives good leverage.
 Many call it an heirloom-grade pan they plan to keep for life, and it runs a touch lighter than rivals like Lodge and Field with a rim that pours cleanly.
 The main gripes are that the slick surface can make seasoning tricky to establish and, despite the weight savings, it's still a substantial pan.

-82% of 55 verified owners recommend the Stargazer 10.5 Inch Cast Iron Skillet.
+82% of 56 verified owners recommend the Stargazer 10.5 Inch Cast Iron Skillet, based on real owner verdicts aggregated from Reddit, enthusiast forums, and YouTube.

 82%